CORE-IQ/core-iq-demo/README.md

 If you start the server without setting `OPENAI_API_KEY`, the response will contain `{ "error": "OPENAI_API_KEY not set" }` to make troubleshooting clear.

+If the UI shows **"Core-IQ service unavailable"**, it usually means the page couldn't reach the local Node server or the server couldn't contact OpenAI.
+Make sure `npm start` is running and that your `.env` file contains a valid `OPENAI_API_KEY`.
+When running without network access, execute `./setup.sh` first to install stub modules so the demo can still respond.

 The application is static and loads JSON data client-side, so it can be embedded in other pages (for example, within a HubSpot iframe).

 Animations rely on simple CSS transitions, so no external libraries such as AOS are required.